-Technically, you’re not wrong, but personal protective equipment should not be underestimated.
-During CPR the chest compressions squeeze the stomach, and it’s common for the patient to vomit by reflex.
+Some think that a CPR pocket mask is a waste of space in a first aid kit because in an emergency mouth-to-mouth resuscitation will work just fine, but personal protective equipment should not be underestimated.
+During CPR the chest compressions squeeze the stomach, and it’s common for patients to vomit by reflex.
 CPR pocket masks have a one-way valve that stops vomit, blood, and body fluids in their tracks, keeping your mouth isolated and vomit-free.

 For a travel or portable first aid kit, a CPR mask is probably unnecessary, but a foldable plastic barrier sheet takes up almost no space and provides the same function for a single use.
 Medical professionals and those who have a fully equipped house bag should consider having a CPR mask.